Sources of Aid

 Requires a FAFSA application.
 This program allows students to earn money to pay for

 Are given without repayment requirements but may have many factors involved in meeting

 All loans must be repaid with interest.
 Repayment begins when you are no longer attending

 Certificate, or Transferable program.
 It does not, however, pay for Credit by Exam, Undecided or Alternative Programs.
-Please view the Programs that are NOT covered by Title IV funding here.
+Please view the Programs of Study here.

 Be sure to explore other sources of financial aid including external scholarship opportunities,

-a student must make Satisfactory Academic Progress (SAP) in order to maintain eligibility for most all financial aid programs.
+a student must make Satisfactory Academic Progress (SAP) in order to maintain eligibility for most financial aid programs.